aldertzomer/genomics-workshop/index.md

 | [R for reproducible scientific analyses](https://swcarpentry.github.io/r-novice-gapminder/) | Fundamentals in R and tidyverse |

 # Teaching Platform
-This workshop is as much based on the original datacarpentries workshop however it was redesigned to be run on a [Cocalc instance (4)](https://cocalc4.science.uu.nl/) or [Cocalc instance (6)](https://cocalc6.science.uu.nl/) platform hosted at Utrecht University.
+This workshop is as original as possible from the [Data Carpentries workshop series](http://datacarpentry.org/) however it was partly redesigned to be run on the [Cocalc instance (4)](https://cocalc4.science.uu.nl/) or [Cocalc instance (6)](https://cocalc6.science.uu.nl/) platform hosted at Utrecht University.
-If you want to run your own instance of a similar server used for this workshop, follow the directions in the [Setup](setup.html) tab to generate an Amazon version (without the cocalc interface).
+If you want to run your own instance of a similar server used for this workshop, follow the directions in the [Setup](setup.html) tab to generate an Amazon version (without the cocalc interface) or go to the http://datacarpentry.org/ website for more information.